Spin Faraday pattern formation in a circular spin-orbit coupled Bose-Einstein condensate with stripe phase: Pattern Dynamics

 Because the generation of patterns requires a slight imbalance of the density distribution, the initial noise is necessary for single-component BEC to produce Faraday waves \cite{bib41.2}.
-For normal binary BEC, both the phase difference under $out$-$of$-$phase$ modulation and the initial amplitude noise under $in$-$phase$ modulation can disbalance the density distribution and thus to produce spin Faraday patterns \cite{wang2025}.
+For normal binary BEC, both the phase difference under $out$-$of$-$phase$ modulation and the initial amplitude noise under $in$-$phase$ modulation can disbalance the density distribution and thus to produce spin Faraday patterns \cite{meiling2025}.
 However, in this paper, due to SOC, the difference of velocities in the x- and y-directions leads to the imbalance of density distribution. $v_x = \frac{\hbar \nabla_x \phi}{m} - \frac{\hbar k_r n_s}{m n_t}$, $ v_y = \frac{\hbar \nabla_y \phi}{m}$ \cite{Qu_2017}, where $n_t=n_1+n_2$ represents the total density.
 The energy evolutions of different systems with $in$-$phase$ modulation are shown in Fig.\ref{fig_noise}.
 To add some noise, we consider a weak amplitude perturbation to the ground state $\psi_G$.
 The wave function $\psi_{in}=\psi_G(1+\varepsilon\delta_{in})$.
 Here $\delta_{in}$ is taken from normally distributed random (with a variance of 1), and $\varepsilon=0.0001$ is the amplitude of the perturbation \cite{bib41.2}.
-In Fig.\ref{fig_noise}.
+The modulation amplitude affects the speed of pattern excitation in the system, the larger the modulation amplitude, the faster the pattern is excited.
+We aim to investigate the influence of SOC and noise on pattern excitation, so we fix the modulation amplitude at \(A = 8a_0\).
 For the normal binary BEC without noise, its energy exhibits periodic oscillations and fails to show an upward trend within 300 ms, indicating that the system fails to produce patterns.
 The ordinary binary BEC with noise and SOC BEC successfully generate the Faraday patterns at 100 $\sim$ 116 ms and 174 $\sim$ 190 ms, respectively, and the energy continues to rise.
 Compared with the ordinary binary BEC system, both SOC and noise break the symmetry of system, making it easier to generate the polygonal patterns.

 Next, the patterns excited via two modulation schemes are presented in Fig.\ref{fig_pattern}, all the patterns are symmetric about the x-axis in SOC systems.
 Similar to the time period within the black dashed lines in Fig.\ref{fig_revolution}, all the patterns are selected during the period when the system has been generated but not yet entered the nonlinear destabilization regime.
 Through $out$-$of$-$phase$ modulation and $in$-$phase$ modulation, we respectively select the patterns with different rotational symmetries from L = 0 to L = 6 and from L = 3 to L = 9.
 It should be noted that the system exhibits subharmonicity.
 Under $in$-$phase$ modulation the natural frequencies of the patterns in Fig.\ref{fig_pattern}(b) are $\omega_0/2\pi=1/T$ = \{95, 148, 164, 309, 394, 412, 439\} Hz, satisfying the Faraday wave resonance relation $\omega_m\simeq2\omega_0$.
 Whereas under $out$-$of$-$phase$ modulation, the resonant patterns will emerge as shown in Fig.\ref{fig_pattern}(a) with $\omega_0/2\pi=1/T$ = \{56, 119, 265, 403, 531, 568, 613\} Hz, satisfying the resonant wave relation $\omega_m\simeq\omega_0$ \cite{PhysRevE.84.056202}.